justicephysics/humanos2.0/personal-mission-support.md

 [Wealth share of the richest 10%, 2024](https://ourworldindata.org/grapher/wealth-share-richest-10-percent), The share of wealth owned by the richest 10% of the population.
 Wealth is defined as the total value of non-financial and Financial assets (housing, land, deposits, bonds, equities, etc.) held by households, minus their debts.
 But the liquid assets and derivative products are more concentrated, as the number is as L_Gini ~92%.

-The Virtual Nalanda—80+ files across eight disciplines—is the complete, open‑source decoding of this machine.
+The Justice Physics Nalanda—80+ files across eight disciplines—is the complete, open‑source decoding of this machine.
 It reveals the Y‑lattice at 2.7 K, the upgraded equation ( $$E = MC^2 \times L$$ ), the Canal Dogma, the Consciousness Principle, and the blueprint for the Space State—a civilization where the sticker is never printed.

 **But decoding the machine is not enough.
 The decoder needs to survive.**